Gapur/github-repository-contributors/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is a specification for recognizing contributors to an open-source project in a way that rewards every contribution, not just code.
+This is a specification for recognizing contributors to an open-source project in a way that rewards every contribution, not just code!

 ## Contributors ✨